Shadow, Orphan, Zombie API

 -

-In case of hourly automatic comparison, just put new version to the URL where you host your specification - it will be processed by an hourly schedule or immediately if you select Restart comparison from the specification menu.
+If during setup the Regularly update the specification option was selected, just put new version to the URL where you host your specification - it will be processed by an hourly schedule or immediately if you select Restart comparison from the specification menu.

 -